ColgateUniversityComputerScience/cosc101website/docs/hw/hw08/index.md

 To make the Hamilton Food Cupboard even more convenient and welcoming to community members needing food assistance, the Food Cupboard has (fictitiously) decided to offer food pick-up/delivery service similar to companies like [Instacart](https://www.instacart.com).
 Your task is to write a program that clients can use to select which foods they would like to receive from the Food Cupboard.

 Please write your code in the template file `hw8_food.py` included with this homework.
 The file includes an empty `main` function and some global variables that have been pre-populated for your program to use.
+The zip file contains all the files: [Zip file](hw8.zip)

 ## Required functionality